 While attitudes toward gay people have changed a great deal for the better in my lifetime, prejudice and stereotypes remain.
-There is one stereotype in particular that bothers me and kept me from coming out until later in life: that of the gay man as a predator from whom children must be protected.
+There is one stereotype in particular that kept me from coming out until later in life: that of the gay man as a predator from whom children must be protected.
 I am told I am good in my interaction with children and young people.
-I am gentle and soft-spoken and very easy going and children generally like me.
+I am gentle and soft-spoken and very easy going, and children generally like me.
 Because of this, it was suggested that I consider a career in teaching by one of my mentors at Queen’s University.
 I was reluctant to go into teaching because of this stereotype.
-I was confronted with this stereotype and the prejudice against gay men as teachers in 1986, the year I graduated from Queen’s, when the Chairman of the Frontenac County Board of Education, in commenting on the amendment to the Ontario Human Rights Code which added sexual orientation to the list of prohibited grounds of discrimination, was dismayed that he no longer had any legal grounds to refuse to hire a teacher if he knew he was dealing with an “obvious faggot.”
+I was confronted with this stereotype and the prejudice against gay men as teachers in 1986, the year I graduated from Queen’s.
+The Chairman of the Frontenac County Board of Education, in commenting on the amendment to the Ontario Human Rights Code which added sexual orientation to the list of prohibited grounds of discrimination, was dismayed that he no longer had any legal grounds to refuse to hire a teacher if he knew he was dealing with an “obvious faggot.”
 Continue reading

 The repeal of the Defense of Marriage Act (DOMA) in the United States is great news for gay couples who are employed by the federal government, particularly those who are serving in the US military.
 Interestingly, the ban on gays serving in the US military was lifted before the repeal of DOMA and the effort to lift this ban was supported by what you might think was a most unlikely advocate: none other than Barry Goldwater (1909-1998).
 Goldwater was a staunch conservative, anti-communist politician whose career in federal politics began in 1952 as a Senator for the State of Arizona and presidential candidate for the Republican Party in 1964, continuing until his retirement in 1987.
 He was forthright and clear in his thought concerning gay rights in US society and gays serving in the US military and not in the way you may be thinking.
 With regard to gays serving in the military he stated “everyone knows that gays have served honorably in the military since at least the time of Julius Caesar.
 They’ll still be serving long after we’re all dead and buried.
 That should not surprise anyone.”
 He added: